Javacord/Javacord/README.md

 # Javacord <a href="#"><img src="https://img.shields.io/badge/Version-3.0.0-brightgreen.svg?&style=flat-square" alt="Latest version"></a> <a href="https://ci.javacord.org/javadoc/"><img src="https://img.shields.io/badge/JavaDoc-latest-yellow.svg?style=flat-square" alt="Latest JavaDocs"></a> <a href="https://github.com/BtoBastian/Javacord/wiki"><img src="https://img.shields.io/badge/Wiki-Home-red.svg?style=flat-square" alt="Javacord Wiki"></a> <a href="https://discord.gg/0qJ2jjyneLEgG7y3"><img src="https://img.shields.io/discord/151037561152733184.svg?colorB=%237289DA&label=Discord&style=flat-square" alt="Discord Server"></a>
 A multithreaded but easy to use library to create a Discord bot in Java.

-## IMPORTANT
-This README is for the rewrite of Javacord (aka.
-Javacord 3) and not complete yet (e.g. the wiki is still for version 2.x).
-If you have any trouble with Javacord 3, it's highly recommended to join the Javacord Discord server ([Invite](https://discord.gg/0qJ2jjyneLEgG7y3)) and ask for help there.

 ## Feature Coverage

 Javacord covers every action a Discord bot is able to perform (e.g. sending messages, banning users, editing servers, etc.)